 How to watch the 2024 U.S. Olympic Diving Trials today

 The 2024 Paris Olympics are swiftly approaching, but before we dive into 16 days of competition across gymnastics, diving, swimming, track and more, it’s time to see who will make the cut for Team USA at the 2024 Olympic Team Trials.
 The Olympic Swimming Trials got underway this past weekend, and now it's time for the 2024 U.S. Olympic Diving Trials.
-Starting this Monday, Team USA hopeful divers — including Jess Parratto, Andrew Capobianco and Tyler Downs — will gather at the Allan Jones Aquatic Center in Knoxville, TN to compete for a spot in the Paris Olympics.
+This week, Team USA hopeful divers — including Jess Parratto, Andrew Capobianco and Tyler Downs — are gathered at the Allan Jones Aquatic Center in Knoxville, TN to compete for a spot in the Paris Olympics.
 Are you ready to see who will dive into the Paris Olympics this summer?
 Here’s everything you need to know about how to watch the 2024 U.S. Olympic Diving Trials.

 How to watch the Team USA Diving Trials: